Geylang is a district renown as a seedy, swinging and vibrant part of Singapore – our dodgy hotel is in the middle of this district.

 I’m sure expats know the haunts that serve up authentic (not instant or Kopi) coffee around Singapore.

-Although as a tourist visiting for 5 days, it is difficult seeking out a good coffee under SGD$5, and try we do…daily.
+Although as a tourist visiting for 5 days, it is difficult seeking out a good coffee under SGD$5.
+And, we do try…daily.

 Sadly, I’m ashamed to admit, the quest ended in a McCafe – out of all places – with a cappuccino for SGD$3.20, which tasted heavenly I am also embarrassed to say.

-So, the challenge is on for coffee lovers out there to find better and cheaper in Singapore!
-Leave me a comment if you find a favourite spot.
+So, the challenge is on for coffee lovers out there to find better and cheaper coffees in Singapore!
+Leave me a comment if you find a favourite spot and share your experience.

-After the short and expensive time in vibrant Singapore, it is time to bus it to Malaysia for the next adventure.
-Anyway, I will go broke if I stay in Singapore any longer.
+After the short and expensive time in vibrant Singapore, it is time to bus it to Malaysia for the next adventure – I will go broke if I stay in Singapore any longer.